YSOVAR/PAIRITEL/PAIRITEL_README.txt

 Run 'pairitel_astropy_4.py' in the astropy shell.

 This script matches the Pairitel sources to nearby 2MASS sources for each image and applies a linear correction to match the Pairitel magnitudes with the 2MASS ones.
-The result is writeen into 3 files with the names 'calibratedmags_(band).dat' in each nightly folder.
+The result is written into 3 files with the names 'calibratedmags_(band).dat' in each nightly folder.

 execfile('/data/swolk/kpoppen/Dropbox/MyPython/PAIRITEL/pairitel_astropy_4.py')